 God has led Zijah and Lorena’s church—one of the few Bible-following churches in the area—to do effective relief work and evangelism in the refugee corridor.
 The church is strategically located near many different camps and God’s people in this church body have seen the Lord do mighty things!
 Here’s the latest story from Lorena:

-During our time at the camp we meet an Iranian man who came to the camp as Muslim person.
-But, he decided that he will read the Bible so that he can understand Christians better.
-He even had idea to act that he became Christian.
+During our time at the camp, we met an Iranian man who came to the camp believing in Islam.
+But, he decided that he would read the Bible so that he could understand Christians better.
+He even had an idea to act that he became a Christian.

-Then he was having questions about the Bible and so he contacted Christians in Iran.
+Then he was having questions about the Bible and so he contacted believers in Iran.
 He started to have a Bible study over the internet.
-He became a Christian!
+He decided to place his trust in Jesus!

 But then he got his permission from the government to leave the camp and continue on to West Europe.
 This is what every refugee is waiting.